 We have another wonderful guest post to share with you for this week’s Saturday Stories article.
-What makes this entry special and unique is that it touches on not one but two challenges that people face when it comes to domestic discipline – talking to a loved one about the living the lifestyle, and approaching your spouse about bringing domestic discipline into your marriage.
+What makes this entry special and unique is that it touches on not one but two challenges that people face when it comes to domestic discipline – talking to a loved one about the living the lifestyle, and approaching your partner about bringing domestic discipline into your relationship.
 Two things that are NOT easy to do.

 Our guest post submission this week is from a woman named Michelle, and she talks about her thoughts when going through both of those challenges.
 This post is one that we’re sure many can relate to, and we’re excited and honored to feature it this week.
 If you’d like to write an article to be featured on Learning Domestic Discipline’s Saturday Stories column, you can read more about doing so here, or you can email your submission to email@example.com.

 The following article was written entirely by Michelle.
 We have not manipulated, edited, or added to her words in any way, shape, form, or fashion.

 I first heard of domestic discipline through my sister who bravely shared her story of domestic discipline with me about a year ago.
 My initial reaction was like most at first- “what the hell?” and I tossed it aside as an idea I would never even consider, much less would my husband consider.

 My husband and I have been married for 7 years.
 The past 7 years have had ups and downs but thankfully I can say mostly “ups”.
 However, when we’re on a “down” (so to speak) it seems like we’re really down- fighting, yelling, threatening divorce, getting a hotel room for the night, ignoring for days.
 Our fights would get ugly.